yasbir-singh/beerTempMonitor/README.md

 # printingOutput.java
 this class will compare our collected data to our safe range of temperature and if the temperature shifts from that range it will generate a warning.

+# What you could have done better if we had given you 2 months to build this solution, instead of 2 days.
+* I could implement a good GUI with this.
+* I could have added an option for different types of beer in the same container.
+* In two months could have done pretty much anything.